digitalghost-dev/poke-cli/README.md

 │    -v, --version   Prints the current version           │ │                                                         │
 │ COMMANDS:                                               │
-│    natures         Get details about Pokémon natures    │ │    pokemon         Get details about a specific Pokémon │ │    types           Get details about a specific typing  │
+│    ability         Get details about an ability         │ │    natures         Get details about Pokémon natures    │ │    pokemon         Get details about a specific Pokémon │ │    types           Get details about a specific typing  │